klaytn/klaytn-docs/docs/node/service-chain/getting-started/en-scn-connection.md

 Starting kscnd: OK
 ```

-Check if the SCN is connected to the EN by checking `subbridge.peers.length`
+Check if the SCN-L2-01 is connected to the EN-01 by checking `subbridge.peers.length`
 ```
 $ kscn attach --datadir ~/data
 > subbridge.peers.length